The Information Zone - Page 2

 Results

-Meetings are minuted and circulated to all course team members with associated documents.
-Action points are reviewed and followed up at each subsequent meeting.
+Meetings are minuted and these are circulated to all course team members with associated documents.
+Action points are reviewed and followed up at subsequent meetings.

 Trainees give feedback on their experience in a number of ways:

-• Participation in Advisory Group Meetings, which take place in each centre at least once a year, and are a forum for discussion on aspects of the awards for students, staff and the award leader..
+• Participation in feedback meetings when a member of the BSU team visits, which take place in each centre at least once a year, and are a forum for discussion on aspects of the awards for students, staff and the award leader.

 Staff feedback is gathered in a number of ways including: